xplosionmind/old.tommi.space/_notes/public/Website development.md

 		- [jekyll-stork](https://0xacab.org/sutty/jekyll/jekyll-stork 'jekyll-stork plugin')
 	- [Searchyll](https://github.com/omc/searchyll 'Searchyll on GitHub')
 	- [a simpler and lighter search service](https://project-awesome.org/agarrharr/awesome-static-website-services#search 'Awesome Static Websites Services - Search')
+	- including aliases in the search
+	- search for tags specifically
+	- combination of search elements
 9. Full width images in posts and `article`’s `max-width` instead of `padding`
 14. Consider switching from [a unique page with all tags][tags] to individual pages for each tag, see [jekyll-paginate](https://github.com/sverrirs/jekyll-paginate-v2 'jekyll-paginate on GitHub') and [jekyll-csv](https://github.com/theyworkforyou/jekyll-csv/ 'jekyll-csv on GitHub')